iorulezz/univ3-accounting-report/README.md

 ```
 [[link to code]](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L44:)
 <br><br>
-In addition, each pool maintains (in storage) a mapping `mapping(bytes32 => Position.Info) public override positions` of the open positions of the participating LPs.
+In addition, there is the set of variables that describes the current *state* of the Pool (those are desribed in [`IUniswapV3PoolState`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/interfaces/pool/IUniswapV3PoolState.sol#LL7C11-L7C31)).
+Here, we will only discuss some of those, which are relevant to the purpose of this document.
+Firstly, we have `uint128 public override liquidity` which captures the liquidity available to the Pool in the current range.
+Moreover, each pool maintains (in storage) a mapping `mapping(bytes32 => Position.Info) public override positions` of the open positions of the participating LPs.
 Essentially, a position represents  the owner's liquidity between the lower and upper tick boundary.
-The mapping maps from the [`keccak(owner, lowerTick, upperTick)`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L36) to the info of the `Position`.
+The mapping maps from the [`keccak(owner, lowerTick, upperTick)`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L36) to the `Position.Info` struct.
 The latter looks like this:
 ```solidity
 struct Info {
   // the amount of liquidity owned by this position